MEbiz Real Estate Insider – Beware of LUST

 Today, we’re talking about LUSTs: Leaking Underground Storage Tanks.
 Not what you were expecting?
 Well, if you are in the market for commercial real estate, I can assure you that you will be even more disappointed if you unwittingly purchase property on which a LUST is located.
 Ownership of a facility any time after oil arrived there can put you on the Department of Environmental Protection’s radar as a responsible party.
 While the presence of a UST or LUST does not have to tank your deal (pun intended), you do not want to be in the chain of title until you have some questions answered:

 It may be obvious to you that USTs are on the site, if, for example, you are purchasing a gas station.
 Alternatively, the seller may disclose the presence of USTs.
 Whether or not you know of USTs, as discussed in the last article, you should perform a Phase I Environmental Site Assessment.
 A Phase I ESA will tell you whether any USTs have been registered with the DEP, and can often inform you whether USTs are likely to be present based on a review of old maps or aerial photographs.

 Are the UST’s leaking?

 If they are modern, compliant tanks, it should be relatively easy to determine if they are leaking.
 Your Phase I ESA will uncover any reported spills at the site, and modern tanks are double-walled with leak detection, so any current leak should be immediately detectible.
-Immediate reporting of a leak from a modern, active tank may result in eligibility for coverage under the Maine Groundwater Oil Clean-Up Fund.
+Immediate reporting of a leak from a modern, active tank may result in eligibility for coverage under the ME Groundwater Oil Clean-Up Fund.
 If the tank is an old, single-walled tank, detecting leaks requires some additional inquiry: